 “Then come on in!”, charged St. Peter.

-We may laugh off jokes about the Pearly Gates of Heaven in which Peter is always assigned the bewildering role of an esteemed gatekeeper.
-But the popularity of these anecdotes points at least to the pervasiveness of a distorted Christian view of eternity which treats Heaven like an incredible vacation destination and earth as the place where we work our backsides off to be able to raise the money for the flight ticket.
+We may laugh off jokes about the pearly gates of heaven in which Peter is always assigned the bewildering role of an esteemed gatekeeper.
+But the popularity of these anecdotes points at least to the pervasiveness of a distorted Christian view of eternity which treats heaven like an incredible vacation destination and earth as the place where we work our behinds off to be able to raise the money for the flight ticket.
 Pearly Gates Christians remind me of my cousin who carefully schemed and duped his father of a huge sum so he could travel to ‘the abroad’ only to discover that the grass was not greener on the other side.
-Pearly Gates Christians are earthly-minded and thus earthly-irrelevant in that their works whether ‘good’, like the woman in the joke, or bad, like my cousin, are inspired by a need for self-preservation.
+Pearly Gates Christians are earthly minded and thus earthly irrelevant in that their works whether ‘good’, like the man in the joke, or bad, like my cousin, are inspired by a need for self-preservation.
 But, there is a seemingly better brand of Christian.